 While the world feels like it’s on it’s head and most of us have been gripped by anxiety, uncertainty, and fear, Talkspace has been working diligently to broaden critical access to mental health care.
 It’s critical that those who need support receive it — no evidence is more telling than the fact that the ranks of Talkspace users have more than doubled over the previous year since the onset of the pandemic.

-- Check your eligibility.
+- Check your insurance eligibility.
 You’ll enter your insurance details to see whether you’re covered and what you can save.

 - Take a brief assessment.
 You’ll have to answer a few brief questions to get started.